Estimating a Brain Network Predictive of Stress and Genotype with Supervised Autoencoders: An SAE-based Approach

-Most encoded supervision and joint models do not have analytic solutions, but we can obtain analytic solutions to Equations \ref{eq:local} and \ref{eq:encoded} in specific scenarios.
-One such case is when the likelihood is replaced with an $L_2$ loss.
-This yields a form similar to PCA, which can be viewed as the limiting case of probabilistic PCA as the variance of the conditional distribution goes to 0 \cite{Bishop2006}.
+The previous section makes it clear that, relative to joint models, SAEs improve predictive performance and reduce the consequences of misspecification of the true latent dimensionality.
+However, it is difficult to intuitively see what these differences are, as most formulations of Equations (\ref{eq:jfm}) and (\ref{eq:sae_loss}) do not have analytic solutions and are learned with stochastic methods \citep{Bottou2018}.
+We develop novel analytic solutions when the likelihood is replaced with an $L_2$ loss.
+This yields a form similar to PCA, which can be considered the limiting case of probabilistic PCA as the variance of the conditional distribution vanishes \citep{Bishop2006}.